-David Lazar is a Guggenheim Fellow in Nonfiction for 2015-16.
-Books include Who's Afraid of Helen of Troy, After Montaigne, Occasional Desire, The Body of Brooklyn, Truth in Nonfiction, Essaying the Essay, Powder Town, Michael Powell: Interviews, and Conversations with M.F.K.
+David Lazar was a Guggenheim Fellow in Nonfiction for 2015-16.
+His books include I’ll Be Your Mirror: Essays and Aphorisms from the University of Nebraska Press, Who's Afraid of Helen of Troy, After Montaigne, Occasional Desire: Essays, The Body of Brooklyn, Truth in Nonfiction, Essaying the Essay, Powder Town, Michael Powell: Interviews, and Conversations with M.F.K.
 Fisher.
-Six essays have been “Notable Essays of the Year” in Best American Essays.
-Lazar founded the PhD program in nonfiction at Ohio University and the M.F.A. program in Nonfiction Writing at Columbia College Chicago, where he is Professor of Creative Writing.
-He is founding editor of Hotel Amerika, and co-series editor of 21st Century Essays, at OSU Press.
+Nine of his essays have been “Notable Essays of the Year” according to Best American Essays.
+He is professor of creative writing at Columbia College Chicago.
+Lazar is founding editor of Hotel Amerika, now in its eighteenth year, and series co-editor of 21st Century Essays at Ohio State University Press.

 Lollipop Is Mine